 Alfalfa's smooth texture and mild taste are akin to clover honey.
 Because Alfalfa is slightly less sweet, it is better for cooking applications.
 Add it to pastries and bread as a healthy alternative to sugar.

 Dark and bold, buckwheat honey is collected fresh from the small white blossoms of the buckwheat grain.
 It's grown in the United States, France, Canada, Japan, and the Netherlands.

 Typically compared to blackstrap molasses, this honey variety is characterized by an earthy aroma and a rich amber color.
 It has a stronger and heartier taste than lighter honey varieties, and it's also higher in antioxidants.

 Because of its bold flavors, buckwheat honey is best used for baking and cooking.
-Products baked with this golden honey will dry out less quickly and be less likely to crack than those baked with traditional sugar.
+Products baked with this golden honey dry out less quickly and are less likely to crack than those baked with traditional sugar.

 The crystals in creamed honey create a smooth and easily spreadable product.
 It's a great addition to breakfast spread offerings and adds interest to any menu.